WhyPythons/Aphantasia/README.md

 # Anaphastia
-A Text(Terminal) Game Project: Entirely made using python.
-Currently in the beginning stages of development, it is the "new" version of a months old project i was working on while still new to python and programming in general, it had the same general idea but this time i have an idea of what the hell i'm actually doing.
+A terminal game project.
+Made entirely in python, using only standard libraries.

+In the beginning stages of development, this being the third iteration of my first ever game project.
+(A mess that should've never seen the light of day)

+This readme will be expanded when the game has reached a good enough point to explain further.